Permanent Senior Distinguished Research Fellows

 John Finnis, University of Notre Dame

-Known for his work in moral, political, and legal theory, as well as constitutional law, John Finnis joined the Notre Dame Law School faculty in 1995.
+Known for his work in moral, political, and legal theory, as well as constitutional law, John Finnis joined the Notre Dame Law School faculty in 1995, and taught regularly until his retirement in June 2020.
 He earned his LL.B. from Adelaide University (Australia) in 1961 and his doctorate from Oxford University as a Rhodes Scholar in 1965.
 Professor Finnis held the positions of lecturer, reader, and a chaired professor in law at Oxford University for more than four decades, until 2010.
 In addition, he has served as associate in law at the University of California at Berkeley (1965–66), as professor of law at the University of Malawi (Africa) (1976–78), and as the Huber Distinguished Visiting Professor of Law at the Boston College Law School (1993–94).
 He is admitted to the English Bar (Gray’s Inn).

 Mary Ann Glendon, Harvard Law School